Electric Motor vs Gas Engine Boats

 Quiet Operation:

 - Electric motors are much quieter, offering a peaceful and more serene boating experience.
+No more feeling drained after a boat day.

 Lower Operating Costs: